 We work within the Lincolnshire Child Protection Procedures and our local safeguarding children partnership.
-This policy should be read in conjunction with Keeping Children Safe in Education, DfE 2022 and the Safeguarding Children Partnership Managing Allegations of Abuse Made Against Persons who Work with Children and Young People procedure
+This policy should be read in conjunction with Keeping Children Safe in Education, DfE 2023 and the Safeguarding Children Partnership Managing Allegations of Abuse Made Against Persons who Work with Children and Young People procedure

-Where there is a welfare or child protection concern about a child at the school we will contact Lincolnshire Children's Service by phone on 01522 782 111 by phone on (Out of hours - 01522 782 333 - this will be followed up by a written referral.)
+Where there is a welfare or child protection concern about a child at the school, we will contact Lincolnshire Customer Service Centre by phone on 01522 782111/01522 782333 (out of hours) this will be followed up by a written referral.